Visa for highly qualified workers and for intra-company transfers

 Required documents for the worker

 1. National visa application formIt opens in new window.
-Each applicant, or their representative, must complete and sign a visa application form, filling in each of its sections.
+Each applicant must complete and sign a visa application, filling in each of its sections.
+If the applicant is a minor, one of their parents must sign the application.

 3. Valid, unexpired passport.
 Original and a photocopy of the page or pages of the passport that contain biometric data.
 The passport must have a minimum validity period of 1 year and contain two blank pages.
 Passports issued more than 10 years ago will not be accepted.

 4. Residence permit.
-Original and a copy of the permit issued by the Large Companies and Strategic Groups Unit.
+Original and a copy of the initial residence and employee work permit signed by the employer.

-7. Proof of the representative's identity and capacity.
-If the visa application is submitted through a representative, a copy of the identity document or passport of the representative and of the power of attorney or document accrediting representation must be submitted.
-The originals must be shown when submitting the application.
+7. Proof of representative´s identity and capacity.
+If the applicant is a minor, it will be necessary to present originals and submit copies of the identity document or passport of one of their parents, as well as of the document constituting proof of kinship.
 Foreign documents must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.

 Required documents for family members